inchworks/picinch/docs/manage-pages.md

 Sub-pages can be accessed in three ways:

 1. Usually a page with `name.sub` has a dropdown menu item, under `name`.
 A leading "`.`", i.e. `.name.sub` specifies a sub-page without a menu item.
-Note that for simplicity ...

 1. Sub-pages without menu items can be listed as summary cards on the parent main page.
-Use the special section format `subpages` (below) on the main page.
+Use the special section format `subpages` on the main page. [&#8658; Editing]({{ site.baseurl }}{% link editing.md %}).

 1. Pages can be referenced by `https://<your-domain>/info/name.sub` from other websites or by `/info/name.sub` in links from local pages.
 Omit the leading `.` for a sub-page without a menu item.

 Note that when a top level menu item has drop-down menu items it has no main page.

 It is also possible to add static pages using Go templates.
-These take more effort to understand and change, but give full control over page layouts.
-See [Customisation]({{ site.baseurl }}{% link customisation.md %}).
+These take more effort to understand and change, but give full control over page layouts. [&#8658; Customisation]({{ site.baseurl }}{% link customisation.md %}).

 ## Diaries
 Diaries for a club website can be added with `Admin > Diaries`.
 Typically just one diary is sufficient.
 By default the next upcoming event in each diary is shown automatically on the home page.
 Diaries are accessed by `https://<your-domain/diary/name` or `/diary/name.sub`.